 Gardening Container Gardens Container Basics How to Make a Spherical Hanging Basket in Just 20 Minutes Maximize your flower power by creating a double hanging basket.
 By Viveka Neveln Viveka Neveln Instagram Viveka Neveln is the Garden Editor at BHG and a degreed horticulturist with broad gardening expertise earned over 3+ decades of practice and study.
 She has more than 20 years of experience writing and editing for both print and digital media.
-Learn about BHG's Editorial Process Updated on May 16, 2022 Share Tweet Pin Email Project Overview Working Time: 20 minutes Total Time: 20 minutes Skill Level: Kid-friendly In a regular hanging basket, it can take a while for the plants to inch their way over the sides of the container and create that pretty, flowing effect.
+Learn about BHG's Editorial Process Updated on September 7, 2022 Share Tweet Pin Email Project Overview Working Time: 20 minutes Total Time: 20 minutes Skill Level: Kid-friendly In a regular hanging basket, it can take a while for the plants to inch their way over the sides of the container and create that pretty, flowing effect.
 To solve that, try making a sphere with two metal basket frames and coir liners to create extra surface area for a truly impressive floral show.
 Fill your sphere planter with fast-growing annuals that bloom continuously through the growing season, and you'll have a gorgeous spectacle of color in no time.
-This example uses shade-loving impatiens, but if you want to hang this in a sunny spot, try petunias instead.
-What You'll Need Equipment / Tools 1 Marker 1 Knife 1 Spoon Materials 2 Spherical metal basket frame 2 Coir liner 1 Container potting mix 1 Moisture-retentive crystals 1 Slow-release fertilizer 1 Cardboard 6 Zip ties 24 Plants of choice Instructions Peter Krumhardt Line and Fill Basket Frames Begin with two metal basket frames that have a coir liner.
-Remove the chains from the baskets and place liners into both of them.
+This example uses shade-loving impatiens, but if you want to place your hanging sphere planter in a sunny spot, petunias would work equally well.
+What You'll Need Equipment / Tools 1 Marker 1 Knife 1 Spoon Materials 2 Spherical metal basket frame 2 Coir liner 1 Container potting mix 1 Moisture-retentive crystals 1 Slow-release fertilizer 1 Cardboard 6 Zip ties 24 Plants of choice Instructions Line and Fill Basket Frames Peter Krumhardt Begin with two metal basket frames that have a coir liner.
+Remove the chains from the baskets and place a liner into each basket.
 Fill the liners to the brim with a potting mix designed for container use.
-Add moisture-retentive crystals and slow-release fertilizer if your mix doesn't contain them.
-Related: Why You Should Fertilize Your Plants PeterKrumhardt Assemble Sphere Place a piece of heavy cardboard over the soil in the basket that will form the top of the sphere.
+If your potting mix doesn't already contain them, add moisture-retentive crystals and slow-release fertilizer pellets according to their package directions.
+Related: Why You Should Fertilize Your Plants Assemble Sphere PeterKrumhardt Place a flat piece of thick cardboard over the soil in the basket that will form the top half of the sphere.
 Holding the cardboard in place with your fingers, invert the basket, and rest it on top of the base basket.
-Carefully slide out the piece of cardboard from between the baskets, then secure the baskets together, using zip ties to hold them in place.
+Carefully slide out the piece of cardboard from between the baskets, then secure the baskets together using zip ties to hold them firmly in place.
 Trim the extra lengths of the ties.
-Related: How to Make a Perfect Hanging Basket Peter Krumhardt Plant Flowers Use a marker to make a dot or X on the liners where you'll add plants.
+Related: How to Make a Perfect Hanging Basket Plant Flowers Peter Krumhardt Use a marker to make a dot or X on the liners where you'll add plants.
 Space planting holes evenly, about 3 inches apart.
 Use a sharp knife or scissors to cut planting holes in the liners where you made marks.
 Meanwhile, soak the root ball of each plant in water.
 Squeeze the soil gently to release excess water.
 Tuck each root ball into a planting hole so that each plant's stem is at the same depth is was before in its pot.
 If necessary, use a spoon to dig out a little space to fit all the roots into your sphere planter.
 Use your fingers to firm the soil around each plant to hold it in place.
 Editor's Tip: Look for plant plugs or cell packs of flowering annuals, which have small root balls.
 They're easiest to tuck into small spaces and will quickly grow into full-size plants.
-Matt Clark Hang and Water Your Sphere Hanging Basket Matt Clark Reattach one of the chains that came with the hanging baskets to the top of the sphere.
+Hang and Water Your Sphere Hanging Basket Matt Clark Reattach one of the chains that came with the hanging baskets to the top of the sphere.
 Hang the chain from a sturdy support, then water the whole thing thoroughly to help the new plants settle in and stay hydrated.